 Robin Sherratt is fairly fresh off the boat from the UK.
 Born and bred in Leicestershire, but he lived for a while in the Isle of Skye before ending up here in Dunedin.

 Robin is very new to the radio scene but is loving it so far and is putting a unique slant on the Tuesday night slot.

 Nepia is the newest member of the on air team at Radio Dunedin.

 Tune in for all the music you know and love, sprinkled with nostalgic and local anecdotes.

 Glen has been a part of the Radio Dunedin Family for a number of years.

-He brings variety to your Thursday night with his unique musical choices.
+He brings variety to you with his unique musical choices.

 Bruce Kempton knows country music.

 He is absolutely passionate about it, in fact he regularly brings some of New Zealand and Australia's top country artists to venues throughout the South Island.